-The president of financially challenged Roosevelt University ranked No. 5 nationwide in an annual pay survey published Monday of private colleges and universities, taking in $1.14 million more than the second highest-paid president of a similar institution and making the equivalent of 67.9 students paying full sticker-price tuition, the report showed.
+The president of financially challenged Roosevelt University ranked No. 5 nationwide in an annual pay survey published Monday of private colleges and universities, taking in $1.14 million more than the second highest-paid president of a similar institution and making the equivalent of 67.9 students paying full sticker-price tuition.

 Charles R. Middleton, who is slated to retire in June after having presided over tuition increases, a reduction in the university’s Schaumburg campus operations and pay freezes for certain employees, received base pay of $465,928 in 2012 — based on the latest data available — and made $1.76 million in total compensation that same year, according to data compiled by The Chronicle of Higher Education.